Civic Participation Project

-The call for Civic Participation Project Proposals is currently closed.
-Check back in DATE for information on the application.
+The call for Civic Participation Project Proposals is open.
+Future application openings will be announced here and in the MavDaily.

 By accepting funding, applicants are expected to submit a final report detailing the outcomes of the project and be willing to participate in a campus discussion related to their work.

 |Calvin Williams; Phani Tej Adidam||Business Administration||Business Administration||Freedomtainment|

 |Derrick Fox||Music||Communication, Fine Arts, and Media||Reflections of Us: Celebrating Diversity Through Literacy|